FallenDev/Zolian/README.md

 # Zolian - Kingdom of Chaos
+Darkages Server Emulator
+** Zolian Team and Owners DO NOT support or sponsor illegal public servers.
+Using this project is for testing, and learning.
+Please see licensing https://www.thebucknetwork.com/privacy for more details.

+## Tech Stack
-C# .NET 7 - Private DarkAges Server
+C# .NET 7 & SQL Server 2019

 ## Authors & Contributors